 If your business is cheerful and upbeat, your messaging should be, too.
 If your business is more professional and data-driven, that should come across in your tone and what you share.

-Using promotions is a great way to check-in with customers, stay top-of-mind, and activate a response from them, and your business plan should outline what promotional tactics you and your team will use to promote your content.
-Different approaches to promotion can build interest in your business, persuade potential customers to try your services or products, provide information, encourage repeat business, or identify new customers.
+Using promotions is a great way to check-in with customers.
+It helps you stay top-of-mind and activate a response from them.
+Your business plan should outline what promotional tactics you and your team will use to promote your content.
+Different approaches to promotion can build interest in your business.
+Promotions persuade potential customers to try your services or products, provide information, encourage repeat business, or identify new customers.

 Deciding what strategies you will use, and with what frequency you will use them, will help you to plan for success.

 Having a clear understanding of your competitive landscape lets you see where your business can stand out in the crowd.
-With a competitor analysis, you can build a clear picture of who your competitors are, what they have to offer, where they’re succeeding, and how they’re marketing themselves.
+With a competitor analysis, you can build a clear picture of who your competitors are.
+The analysis helps you see what they have to offer, where they’re succeeding, and how they’re marketing themselves.

 List each of your major competitors and the marketing strategies they use.
 With that information, you can craft your unique business strategy to differentiate yourself from your competition.

-A SWOT analysis is a classic and well-loved tool for assessing the current state of your business, and it’s incredibly useful.
-Using a SWOT analysis, you can identify what aspects of your business are functioning well, what areas might need improvement, and what your next steps might look like.
+A SWOT analysis is a classic tool for assessing the current state of your business, and it’s incredibly useful.
+Using a SWOT analysis, you can identify what aspects of your business are functioning well.
+It also brings to light what might need improvement, and what your next steps might look like.
 These are very important concepts for your business, and using a SWOT analysis is a simple but very productive way to tackle them.

 As a refresher, here is what a SWOT analysis entails:

-Earlier in your business plan, you defined goals you have for your business, and what accomplishments you want to be able to claim.
-By creating milestones to support those goals, you can create actionable steps that you can check off along the way, so you can record your successes and make sure you’re staying on track.
+Earlier in your business plan, you defined goals you have for your business.
+By creating milestones to support those goals, you can create actionable steps that you can check off along the way.
+Then you can record your successes and make sure you’re staying on track.

-Creating a thoughtful, strategic business plan lays the groundwork for the success of your business and achieving the dreams you have for it.
+Creating a thoughtful, strategic business plan lays the groundwork for the success of your business.
+Your plan helps you move toward achieving the dreams you have.
 By organizing your thoughts, identifying your goals, conceptualizing your target audience, and examining your business opportunities, you’ll be able to craft strategies and goals to grow your business.